 But, I also take it a step further now.

 Before (I mean right before) sending my documents out, I take one last look at the company’s information for correct names and accuracy.

-Step Away from Your Task.
+#2.
+Step Away from Your Document—Then Review It Again.

 If you find yourself with even one resume mistake, then you should step away from your job search tasks when you need to.